CanakkaleDevelopers/audio-sentiment-analysis-deep-learning-tool/README.md

 <img align="left" width="150" height="250" src="https://i.im.ge/2021/09/01/Q1Nter.png">

 After running app.py from your terminal, go to http://127.0.0.1:5000/ with your browser.
 If everythings went right, you have to see DepSemo main page.
-You can navigate between modueles via toolbar on left.
+You can navigate between modules via toolbar on left.

 > Remember, you have to download dataset for create metadata, and have to train a model before test a model, so go one by one for create a classifier model!